waihongchung/dress/README.md

 - `dress-roc.js` contains methods for generating receiver operating characteristic curve.
 	- `DRESS.roc` - Generate a nonparametic receiver operating characteristic curve based on one or more binary classifiers.

-- `dress-stepwise.js` contains methods for building regression models using the stepwise feature selection algorithms.
-	- `DRESS.backward` - Apply the backward elimination algorithm on a set of features.
-	- `DRESS.forward` - Apply the forward selection algorithm on a set of features.

 - `dress-knn.js` contains methods for building a kNN model.
 	- `DRESS.knn` - Build a K-nearest-neighbor Model.